 ‘Refugee Education 2030 sets out a vision for the inclusion of refugee children and youth in equitable quality education that contributes to resilience and prepares them for participation in cohesive societies.
 It aims to foster the conditions, partnerships, collaboration and approaches that lead to all refugee, asylum seeker, returnee and stateless children and youth and their hosting communities, including the internally displaced in those communities, to access education that enables them to learn, thrive and develop their potential.‘ Ref:United Nations High Commissioner for Refugees, September 2019

-- Supports the primary school enrolment of children from refugee and asylum seeking communities arriving in New Delhi so that they receive education accredited by national authorities.
+- Supports the primary school enrolment of children from the asylum seeking Afghan communities arriving in New Delhi to get enrolled in schools accredited by national authorities.

-- Psychosocial support to youth as they strive to adjust their lives, become self-sufficient, enabling them to build resilience in new cultural contexts.
+- Provides psychosocial support to youth as they strive to adjust their lives, become self-sufficient, enabling them to build resilience in the new cultural contexts.